unres/ElevatorInterface/README.md

 - Select floor option by pressing a button
 - Arrive at floor and leave elevator

-**Feeback to User with Current Design**
+**Feedback to User with Current Design**

-- The grouping of the buttons and the black backround makes it easy to see which label goes with what button
+- The grouping of the buttons and the black background makes it easy to see which label goes with what button
 - The brail next to the button allows blind users to read what each button is for
 - The screen allows person to understand what floor they are currently at